"What are antacids, and how do they work?

 Antacids are a class of drugs used to treat conditions caused by the acid that is produced by the stomach.
 The stomach naturally secretes an acid called hydrochloric acid that helps to break "...

 Presence Of Gastric Malignancy

-Symptomatic response to therapy with rabeprazole does not preclude the presence of gastric malignancy.
+Symptomatic response to therapy with ACIPHEX does not preclude the presence of gastric malignancy.

 Steady state interactions of rabeprazole and warfarin have not been adequately evaluated in patients.
 There have been reports of increased INR and prothrombin time in patients receiving a proton pump inhibitor and warfarin concomitantly.
 Increases in INR and prothrombin time may lead to abnormal bleeding and even death.
-Patients treated with a proton pump inhibitor and warfarin concomitantly may need to be monitored for increases in INR and prothrombin time.
+Patients treated with ACIPHEX delayed-release tablets and warfarin concomitantly may need to be monitored for increases in INR and prothrombin time [see DRUG INTERACTIONS].

 Acute Interstitial Nephritis

 Acute interstitial nephritis has been observed in patients taking PPIs including ACIPHEX.
 Acute interstitial nephritis may occur at any point during PPI therapy and is generally attributed to an idiopathic hypersensitivity reaction.
 Discontinue ACIPHEX if acute interstitial nephritis develops [see CONTRAINDICATIONS].